nivagion/Logging-GET-requests/readme or dont.txt

 delete all files
 add server.js
 add package.json
-	change the image/gif link in line 10 select share top-right copy the live page link send it on discord
+	change the image link in line 10 select share top-right copy the live page link send it on discord